rgambord/c99-doc/doc/sections/7/25/3/2/index.rst

 .. _9899_7.25.3.2p1:

+.. container:: snum

+   :ref:`1 <9899_7.25.3.2p1>`

-:ref:`1 <9899_7.25.3.2p1>` The functions wctrans and towctrans provide extensible wide character mapping as well as case mapping equivalent to that performed by the functions described in the previous subclause (:ref:`7.25.3.1 <9899_7.25.3.1>`).
+The functions wctrans and towctrans provide extensible wide character mapping as well as case mapping equivalent to that performed by the functions described in the previous subclause (:ref:`7.25.3.1 <9899_7.25.3.1>`).